 After the first three months, move into an “ongoing governance” model, generate a multi-year plan, and track progress.
 Gather the team every three months, or perhaps more often at the outset, and review both current controls and progress towards the ideal.

-8. Anchor security in your culture.
+8. Anchor in your culture of cybersecurity.

 Work across all managers and employees to anchor and evolve security in the culture.
 Ensure new processes are being followed and reward good security behavior.
 If you have an HR team, work with them on screening, training, expectations, and disciplinary actions.
 Evolve the training program every year and talk about security at all staff meetings.
-Intertwine good security deeply with your culture in as many rhythms and communication methods as you can.
+Intertwine good security deeply with your “culture of cybersecurity” in as many rhythms and communication methods as you can.

 With the news of breaches making headlines, it can be easy to feel like cybersecurity is a hopeless battle — it isn’t.
 While no one is invulnerable, effective change leadership can turn cybersecurity into a managed risk that’s just another part of the business and culture.